tanboonjoon/main/docs/DeveloperGuide.md

 **Extensions:**

 1a.
+User enters a date and name term
+> The system will display all tasks with that name, within a date period.

+Use case ends.

+2a.
 User did not enter a search term
 >The system will display an error along with the suggested format for the search command.

 Use case ends.

-2a.
+2b.
 Search term entered by the user did not match any task
 >The system will display a message informing the user that the search did not yield any results.

 Use case ends.

-### Use case :  Deleting or marking a task as done
+### Use case :  Deleting or marking a task as done (might need to split)

 **MSS:**